 Think about your marketing campaign and how it will affect others.
 Predict possible downsides that can come from it and how you can avoid them with being creative, yet effective.

 There’s a lesson to be learned on the flip-side as well.
-What happens when your marketing campaign affects you personally.
+What happens when your marketing campaign affects your information?
 Just ask LifeLock CEO, Todd Davis, where in 2006, Davis published his actual social security number on their website to prove that “LifeLock makes your personal information useless to a criminal.”
 This approach would have been brilliant if Davis’ social security number was impervious, it wasn’t.
 He had his identity stolen over a dozen times, and to top it off, was fined a whopping 12 million dollars by the FTC (Federal Trade Commission) for ‘deceptive advertising’.

 Your company has a unique value and it’s necessary to position it within the industry so that your customers know who you are and what you do best.
 Be cautious not to break any laws that will end up eating your bank account.
 The FTC has strict guidelines that you should follow.